vidulum/documentation/docs/wallets/desktop_wallet.md

     - Input the wallet name of your choice.
     - For the network, three options of "*TESNET Croeseid 4*", "*MAINNET*", and "*CUSTOM DEVNET*" are given:
         - "*TESNET Croeseid 4*" is our Cosmos-based `testnet-croeseid-4`.
-        - "*MAINNET*" is referring to Crypto.org Chain mainnet.
+        - "*MAINNET*" is referring to Vidulum Chain mainnet.
         - Other than these, you may fill up the custom configuration to your own network.
     - In this demonstration, we will be creating a testnet address and connecting to the current `testnet-croeseid-4`, therefore, we select "*TESNET Croeseid 4*" as the network option.
                 <img src="./assets/desktop_wallet/1-1-1.png" />